 Networking Level or Layer

-The protocol that is set to dominate at the networking level is IPv6.
+The protocol that is set to dominate at the networking level in the long term is IPv6.

 Transport Level or Layer

-At the transport level TCP has dominated and is used by HTTP and many other protocols (SMTP, POP3, IMAP4 etc).
+At the transport level TCP has dominated the Internet and the web.
+It is used by HTTP and many other popular Internet protocols (SMTP, POP3, IMAP4 etc).

 See TCP vs UDP for more details